DonatFortini/gdalcross/README.md

 Don't know if it was done before, I searched for it but didn't find anything, so I made this.

 ## Project Purpose
 This project's purpose is the creation of **completely static and standalone** GDAL executables for all platforms (Linux, Windows, macOS).
-These executables are fully autonomous and require no external dependencies (verifiable with `ldd`).
+These executables are fully autonomous and require no external dependencies (checked with `ldd`,`otool`, etc...).

+N.B : to me, the term "standalone" means that the binaries do not rely on any shared libraries or external dependencies at runtime and only depends on OS core libraries.

 ## License
 This project is released under the **GNU General Public License v3.0 (GPL-3.0)**.
 This ensures that the software remains free and open source, and any derivative works must also be distributed under the same license terms.